Consumer Medicine Information

 Things to be careful of

-Be careful while driving or operating machinery until you know how this medicine affects you.
+Be careful while driving or operating machinery until you know how cefaclor affects

 oral thrush - white, furry, sore tongue and mouth